ModdingClass/VXMod/README.md

 # TK17-Custom-Bodies-plugin
-Armature and custom body editor for TK17
+VXMod is a Blender plugin to export Daz bodies to Unreal

-Requires Blender 2.79
+Current builds Requires Good Old Blender 2.79